MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

 When you use this method, you perform the following high-level steps:

-1. Check to see if a global catalog in the user's domain has not replicated in the deletion, and then prevent that global catalog from replicating.
-If there is no latent global catalog, locate the most current system state backup of a global catalog domain controller in the deleted user's home domain.
+1. Check to see if a global catalog in the user's domain hasn't replicated in the deletion.
+And then prevent that global catalog from replicating.
+If there's no latent global catalog, locate the most current system state backup of a global catalog domain controller in the deleted user's home domain.
 2. Auth restore all the deleted user accounts, and then permit end-to-end replication of those user accounts.
 3. Add all the restored users back to all the groups in all the domains that the user accounts were a member of before they were deleted.